1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Diverticulosis or diverticulitis (pouches in the colon wall)

-• Colon polyps or colorectal cancer
+• Colon polyps or intestinal cancer

 • Infections, ulcers, or gastrointestinal inflammation